tweag/nickel/rfcs/007-bytecode-interpreter.md

 The second representation is a compact and flat (array-like) representation.
-This code is composed of instructions, that will be interpreted by the virtual machine, spans and values.
-The memory representation of values is detailed in later sections.
+This code is composed of instructions, that will be interpreted by the virtual machine, heap-allocated values and additional metadata (span, etc.).
+The memory representation of those components is detailed in later sections.

-To represent code address, we will use a simple unsigned integer type.
-To avoid the confusion with native pointers, we will simply call them indices instead of pointer.
+We will use a simple unsigned integer type to represent code addresses.
+To avoid the confusion with native pointers, we will simply call them indices instead of pointer in the rest of this document.

 ### Memory representation of values

 #### Uniform representation

-We have to represent the following values:
+Here is a list of Nickel values that we need to represent at runtime:

 - Null
 - Booleans